 You could say the white Formica tables had the air of an old school canteen about them.
 But there was nothing informal as the coroner entered the courtroom, pronouncing ‘All rise.’

 Proceedings began.
 The driver took the stand.
 He avoided our gaze and mumbled well-rehearsed words.
 Bubbles boiled in my stomach.
 The judge asked whether there were any questions.
 I glanced at my Mum and sister before releasing the grip of my hand from theirs.
 Slowly, I stood.
 My mouth, dry as sandpaper, was now level with the microphone.
 The room was silent.
 I had no idea what I was going to say.
-How can you articulate everything you want to vocalise to the person who took away a part of your very being?

 All I wanted was for him to acknowledge us.
 To have some respect for the family that was no longer four, but three.